Perfect Home Hvac Design isn't just about our design services. Take some time and stroll through some of our Consumer information pages.

 An AHU can also be used for geothermal applications, as well, for delivery of both heating and air conditioning. (this application will be discussed further in our geothermal pages)

 Air filtration is a must for an air handler, especially in a residential application.
 The typical residential AHU comes equipped with a 1” media filter.
-Upgraded air filtration is desirable for most applications, in order to provide clean dust-free air to the
+Upgraded air filtration is desirable for most applications, in order to provide clean dust-free air to the building occupants.

 Typically the air filter is located at the furthermost point of the return end of the unit.
 This is the also the most common location for any upgraded filtration options.